PickNikRobotics/deep_grasp_demo/moveit_task_constructor_gpd/README.md

 ```

 ### Using Gazebo
 This demo allows you execute the motion plan in Gazebo.
-You have the option to load the point cloud data from a file or do use the simulated depth camera.
+You have the option to load the point cloud data from a file or use the simulated depth camera.
 The `path_to_pcd_file` argument in `gpd_demo.launch` specifies the point cloud that will be used.

 launch the robot in Gazebo: